Zoo Interchange: Controversy and criticism

 The $1.7 billion dollar cost of rebuilding the interchange used two years worth of the state's budget for highway repairs and 15 years worth of public transit aid.
 It also resulted in a $250 million cut from the University of Wisconsin System and a decrease in aid for local road repairs.
 The choice to expand the capacity of the interchange greatly increased the cost, with a simple rebuild estimated at only $900 million.

-Many residents opposed the plans made by WisDOT for arterial street improvements prior to the interchange reconstruction.
+Many residents opposed the plans made by WisDOT for arterial street widenings prior to the interchange reconstruction.
 Plans included expanding Blue Mound Road in Wauwatosa to ten lanes, including three through lanes and three left turn lanes.
 This would eliminate on street parking, which would present challenges to local businesses.
 The intersecting Mayfair Road would be increased to 11 lanes.
 Already considered one of the busiest in the state, the intersection would see a major increase in traffic volume.
 Area residents feared the increased traffic would create safety hazards and overflow into the surrounding neighborhoods.
 Similar expansion plans on Wisconsin Avenue would cut into residential properties along the street.

 The city of Wauwatosa has suffered adverse effects from the volumes of traffic being diverted onto the city streets by the construction.
 The number of vehicles on the streets increased by between 63 and 109 percent from what it was before the construction.
 A 2016 survey conducted by the city found that residents were concerned by the amount of traffic.
 The higher traffic volumes increased wear on the streets and prevented the city from doing a rebuild of North Avenue.
 The delay of completion of the north leg has caused concern for city officials as it interfered with plans for work on North Avenue, requiring further postponement of improvements to the deteriorating road.
 In February 2017, the city council sent a letter to the state legislature requesting that the completion not be delayed.
+The traffic issues lead to the city rejecting an application from Chick-fil-A in the spring of 2023 to open a new restaurant on Mayfair Road in fear of that chain's unusually large overall traffic per location.